GLACIS·US state AI laws·Tracker·Updated April 2026

 35 min read

-Executive Summary
+Executive summary

 State AI laws generally address three categories: (1) algorithmic discrimination in high-stakes decisions, (2) automated decision-making transparency and consumer rights, and (3) sector-specific AI use in employment, healthcare, insurance, and financial services.
-Many laws leverage existing consumer protection frameworks rather than creating entirely new regulatory structures.
+Many laws leverage existing consumer protection or privacy frameworks rather than creating entirely new regulatory structures.

 1